 Bekka Potter, a Bloomington native, began dancing at age four.
 She studied primarily ballet, including attending intensive summer programs in Maine and Idaho.
 In high school and college she began to study other dance styles and forms of expression, including color-guard, modern, jazz, tap, and Irish step dance.
 Bekka has been teaching ballet at Windfall since 2011 and welcomes the opportunity to share her passion for dance.

-Originally from Northwest Indiana, Clarissa has been dancing for approximately eighteen years.
+Originally from Northwest Indiana, Clarissa has been dancing for approximately twenty years.
 Studying primarily at Civic Dance Center, she trained in ballet/pointe, jazz, tap, musical theater, and contemporary.
 She is a three-time alumnus of Joffrey Academy of Dance’s “Summer Dance Lab”, and she has performed in various showcases, musicals, and ballets (most notably as Snow Queen in The Nutcracker).
-Outside of Windfall, Clarissa is a recent graduate of IU, holding a BA in Gender Studies, and is starting graduate school to pursue a Masters’ of Library Science.
-She works as a receptionist at The Kinsey Institute.
+Outside of Windfall, Clarissa is a graduate of IU, holding a BA in Gender Studies, and is starting graduate school to pursue a Masters’ of Library Science, and works at The Kinsey Institute.
 Clarissa is enthused about working collaboratively with other dancers and growing her skills as an artist and teacher.